Yes bones can shrink over the years.

 Tela & Larry Patterson

 Tip for coloring bone or antler.
-Tryed the hot shoe polish tip from a mag and liked the color
+Tried the hot shoe polish tip from a mag and liked the color

-but it was so shalow the first time some one scratched the handle you would see white underneath so I
+but it was so shallow the first time some one scratched the handle you would see white underneath so I

 color I take out my leather dyes and get to work.
 The best thing is you can do

-multiple colors for an aged efect and if its scratched you see more color sweet.
-Brandon Sawisch
+multiple colors for an aged effect and if its scratched you see more color sweet.

 No matter how good you take care of your knife, while hunting or enjoying